Customs brokers and importers that are lodging Full Import Declarations (FIDs) in the

 not support growth of

-Ready-to-eat processed finfish that does
+Ready-to-eat processed finfish that does not support the growth of

 Listeria monocytogenes (Voluntary)